 The Registration State is the state machine characterization of a given node’s membership in a given endpoint.
 A registration state must at any time be in one of two states: Active or Passive.

-NOTE – A registration always has an associated ‘delivery failure action’ that denotes the action to be taken upon receipt of a bundle that is deliverable subject to the registration when the registration is in the Passive state (refer to 4.3.10).
+NOTE – A registration always has an associated ‘delivery failure action.’
+The delivery failure action associated with a registration denotes the action to be taken upon receipt of a bundle that is deliverable subject to the registration when the registration is in the Passive state (refer to 4.3.10).
 Further definition of Registration can be found in section 5.7 of RFC 9171.

 BUNDLE DELIVERY METADATA

-The Bundle Delivery Metadata parameter shall uniquely identify the delivered bundle and shall at minimum indicate the delivered bundle’s remaining time to live and the time the bundle was received.
+The Bundle Delivery Metadata parameter shall at minimum indicate the bundle’s processing control flags, the destination endpoint ID, delivered bundle’s remaining time to live and the time the bundle was received.

 BP SERVICE PRIMITIVES